UniStuttgart-VISUS/Visus.LdapAuthentication/README.md

 ## Visus.DirectoryAuthentication
 See [README for Visus.DirectoryAuthentication](Visus.DirectoryAuthentication/README.md)

+## What's new in version 2?
+Version 2.0 is a major rewrite of both libraries, which removes previously deprecated functionality and unifies large parts of the implementation between LdapAuthentication and DirectoryAuthentication.
+The most important changes to the 1.x branch are:
+1. Besides the user object, which can be mapped to LDAP properties, a new group object allows for customising the mapping of group attributes as well.
+1. All APIs are now strongly typed with the user and/or the group object.
+The user interface has been removed.
+1. The mapping between LDAP entries and user/group objects is now performed by special mapper classes, which can be replaced by users of the library.
+The default implementation of the mappers use reflection and the attribute annotations from previous versions of the library to support arbitrary user/group classes.
+1. Similar to the interface for users, the interface for options has been removed.
+1. The library now provides a validator for the `LdapOptions`, which is exectued on startup, thus preventing the application from starting if obvious configuration errors have been made.
+1. All services including the LDAP configuration are now injected by `AddLdapAuthentication`.
+Extension methods for adding subsets of the services have been removed.

 ## Differences between LdapAuthentication and DirectoryAuthentication
 [Visus.DirectoryAuthentication](Visus.DirectoryAuthentication) and [Visus.LdapAuthentication](Visus.LdapAuthentication) can mostly be used interchangeably with a few exceptions:
 1. Visus.DirectoryAuthentication requires .NET 8, which contains a series of bug fixes we rely on.
 We could not get it work on .NET 5 like Visus.LdapAuthentication.